umanitoba-cssa/UManitobaCS-Discord-bot/README.md

 - `.event invite`
     - Generates a temporary invite that lasts until 12am the day of creation
+    - If an invite is already generated, share that one again

 - `.event greeting {message}`
     - set the message that displays when someone joins with an event invite